Home page | More useful articles | Search for more information | Basic articles | Writing articles

 Spacing and Justification

-Manuscripts should be "left justified"and ragged right.
+Manuscripts should be "left justified" and ragged right.
 If you don't know what that means, check your word processor's HELP information, and try different settings to see what they look like.
 Always double space between lines, even with poetry.
 There's no need to play around with spacing between words or sentences.
 Just use the default settings for your word processor.
-One space between sentences is best but if you're still following the old typewriting rule of two spaces, that's not a big problem.
+One space between sentences is now standard.
+If you're still following the old typewriting rule of two spaces, and can't break yourself of the habit, do a find-and-replace before you send out the manuscript and turn all of them into single spaces.

 Page Counts and Word Counts